armory/docs/content/en/docs/installation/armory-deployments-for-spinnaker.md

 ## Install Armory Agent for Kubernetes

-Here we will install the agent for kubernetes accounts and enable communication with Armory Cloud.
+Here we will install the agent for Kubernetes accounts and enable communication with Armory Cloud.

 The [Armory Agent](https://deploy-preview-750--armory-docs.netlify.app/docs/armory-agent/) is a lightweight, scalable service that monitors your Kubernetes infrastructure and streams changes back to Spinnaker’s Clouddriver service.